plymouth-roco/Team-gama-hand/README.md

 ### Printing Instructions
 Use the flexible polyflex-tpu95 filament which could be found here https://polymaker.com/product/polyflex-tpu95/

+This section is crusial for successfully printing 3D flexible hand using a 3D printer which is apart of CAM process.

 1) Loosen your idler before you start loading the filament
 2) Spread a thin layer of glue on your print surface so the printed object could be easily released when done